mono/website/docs/about-mono/supported-platforms/macos.md

 Introduction to Mono on macOS
 -----------------------------

-Mono supports macOS version 10.7 (Lion) and later.
+Mono supports macOS version 10.9 (Mavericks) and later.

 You can use Mono on macOS to build server, console and GUI applications.
 Read below for the options available for GUI application development.